mailjet/mailjet-apiv3-java/README.md

 ```

-For V4 namespace the authorization method is changed - now it is based on Bearer token.
+For the V4 namespace (SMS API) the authorization method is based on a Bearer token.
+To generate a new token, please go Mailjet's [SMS Dashboard][smsDashboard] and click on 'Generate a token'.
+Additional information can be found [here][smsInfo].

 ``` java